sourav2212/BANKBOT/README.md

 ---

-## 🧠 How RAG Works
+## 🧠 How RAG + Web Search Works

 1. Bank PDFs are loaded and split into 500-character chunks
 2. Each chunk is converted into a vector embedding using sentence-transformers
 3. All embeddings are stored in ChromaDB (local vector database)
 4. When a customer asks a question, the top 3 most relevant chunks are retrieved
-5. These chunks + the customer question are sent to the Groq LLM
+5. These chunks + the question are sent to the Groq LLM
-6. The LLM answers strictly based on the retrieved chunks only
+6. **If the LLM responds with "I don't have that information"** → Tavily web search is triggered automatically
+7. Web search results are passed back to the LLM for a final, grounded answer
+8. Every response is labelled with its source — 📄 documents or 🌐 web

-This ensures the bot never makes up information — it only answers from verified bank documents.
+This ensures the bot never makes up information, and never leaves a question unanswered.

 ---